tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 - **UI**: The Tumeryk Proxy UI offers a limited interface with integrated logging and configuration management for demo purposes.
 It uses a `JWT_SECRET_KEY` stored in the environment.
 More information about the UI can be found in `/docs.md`

 - **API Client**: The `ApiClient` class provides direct, programmatic interaction with Tumeryk services.
 While it doesn’t include built-in logging, it allows granular control over API requests and is easily extensible.
-Logging can be integrated via use of `tumeryk_proxy/logger.py`
+Logging can be integrated via use of `tumeryk_proxy/logger.py` More information about the API Client is listed below.

 ## Setup Instructions